 Exploring Langkawi is not a hard task considering the island's main attractions and touristic destinations are accessible by land.
 A number of options connect them with ease for your convenience.
 Bikes, motorcicles, and cars are available for rental if you wish to move around at your own will.
-If you prefer to relax and let the driving to someone else, taxis or rideshare app Grab are the option for you.
+If you prefer to relax and let the driving to someone else, there are transportation service options sucho as taxi or the rideshare app Grab available.

 The Frugal Option

 When exploring Langkawi, one must bear in mind public transportation is not available and that taking a cab or Grab frequently can be costly, especially if you are travelling long distances.
 Langkawi maybe a small island but it is still too big to walk to your destination.
 A good option is renting a scooter or a bike.